 Pretty print the procedure that created the current frame or '(interaction)' if the frame was created by an expression entered at the REPL.
-Compiled procedures will only be pretty printed when they are compiled with the '-debug' or '-debug-source' options.
+Compiled procedures will only be pretty printed when they are compiled with the declaration 'debug-source'.

 , e